Here are some of the facilities available for students of astronomy and astrophysics.

 Our 0.4m diameter Ritchie-Chretien telescope has four instruments in addition to a selection of eyepieces.
 Wide-field and high resolution cameras with standard broadband and medium-band filters allow for a wide variety of imaging research projects, and a low/medium and a high resolution spectrometer allow for more detailed physical investigation of bright objects.

 Tutoring in the department is mainly done by astrophysics students and comes in multiple forms.
-There is Natural Science Tutoring Center on the 5th floor of Smith Hall (linked below), some astrophysics students have office hours, and sometimes astrophysics students hold special sessions for a specific class (usually before a test).Natural Science Tutoring Center
+There is Natural Science Tutoring Center in the Science Complex (linked below), some astrophysics students have office hours, and sometimes astrophysics students hold special sessions for a specific class (usually before a test).Natural Science Tutoring Center

 TU has an assortment of small portable telescopes for eyepiece viewing, including a “Sunspotter” telescope for safely observing the Sun.
 8” Dobsonian and Cassegrain telescopes can be transported to remote sites for viewing celestial objects at special events.